Find Trade Colleges

 Full Construction Trades at Central Community College Report

-The in-demand basic certificate programs at Metropolitan Community College helped the school earn the #2 place on this year’s ranking of the most popular construction trades schools in Nebraska.
-Located in the large city of Omaha, MCC is a public school with a large student population.
+A rank of #2 on this year’s list means Metropolitan Community College is a great place for construction trades students working on their basic certificate.
+Located in the city of Omaha, MCC is a public school with a large student population.

 Of the 12 students majoring in construction trades at MCC, 75% are male and 25% are female.